Francis Rynd

-Francis Rynd (1801 – 19 July 1861) was an Irish physician known for inventing the hypodermic needle used in syringes in 1844, which also led to the first recorded injection.
+Francis Rynd (1801 – 19 July 1861) was an Irish medical doctor known for inventing the hypodermic needle used in syringes in 1844, which also led to the first recorded injection.
 It was one of the major inventions of drug administration.
+He was also a member of the Royal College of Surgeons in Ireland.

 Early life

 Rynd was born in Dublin, Ireland, in 1801 to James Rynd and his third wife Hester Fleetwood.
 Rynd attended medical school at Trinity College Dublin, where he was reputed to be a "wayward" student, known for his busy social life and love of fox hunting.

 Career

 Rynd worked at the Meath Hospital in Dublin.
 At the Meath Hospital he trained under surgeon Sir Philip Crampton.

 Rynd became a member of the Royal College of Surgeons in Ireland in 1830.
 In 1836 he took a surgical post in the Meath Hospital working alongside William Stokes and Robert James Graves.
-Dr Rynd, who had a lucrative private practice, also served as medical superintendent of the Mountjoy Prison.
+Rynd, who had a lucrative private practice, also served as medical superintendent of the Mountjoy Prison.

 Rynd was a member of the exclusive Kildare Street Club.